JosephLevinskas/ML_Engine/README.md

 - Thorough tests for every module
 - Clear, maintainable architecture suitable for real systems

+## What This Project Demonstrates

+This project implements a complete machine learning workflow from scratch:

+- Raw CSV data ingestion
+- Dataset representation and preprocessing
+- Train/test splitting for proper evaluation
+- Feature scaling for stable optimization
+- Model training using gradient descent
+- Prediction and accuracy evaluation on unseen data

+All components are implemented manually without external ML libraries.

 ## Progress Status

 1. ✅ Vector math system